neil-lindquist/linear-programming/docs/linear-problem-syntax.md

 meta-description: The specification of the Linear Programming Problem DSL
 ---

-To effectively describe linear programming problems, `parse-linear-problem` and`make-linear-problem` uses a basic DSL.
+To effectively describe linear programming problems, `parse-linear-problem` uses a basic DSL.
 A linear programming problem is described with an *optimization-function* form, followed by the *constraint* forms, both of which are described by the following grammar.

 + *objective-function* &#x2192; (min\|max *linear-expression*) \| (= *objective-variable* (min\|max *linear-expression*)) \| (min\|max (= *objective-variable* *linear-expression*))